MyEtherWallet/MyEtherWallet/src/data/DecisionTree/md/_Recognize_address.md

 ## My Funds are Missing

-#### Check your public address on EthVM for a full list of recent activity
+#### Check your public address on Etherscan.io for a full list of recent activity

 1. It all looks familiar.

     - If everything looks in order, but you’re missing funds, please reach out to us for further information.
       - Refer to the contact form at the end of the page.

 2. It looks very unfamiliar!

     - If you’re seeing unfamiliar transactions, it’s possible that your wallet has been compromised.
       - Please think back to your most recent actions.
       - Did you enter your key on any sites, or access your wallet from an unsecure location?

 <note>
 **We cannot recover funds, reverse transactions, or locate the IP of any wallet address.
 We are an empty, client-side interface used to interact with the Ethereum blockchain, but we do not control the blockchain.